 You do not have to submit GRE scores to enroll in direct entry MSN programs for non-nursing majors.
 You simply need an existing Bachelor’s degree and sufficient GPA to demonstrate readiness.
 Direct entry MSN programs make it as simple and speedy as possible to pursue a meaningful role in patient care.

 Are There Required Prerequisites?

 Admission requirements will vary by school for a Master of Science in Nursing degree.
-Some institutions may call for proficiency in conventional coursework such as Microbiology, Psychology, Psychology, Statistics, Human Anatomy, and Physiology.
+Some institutions may call for proficiency in conventional coursework such as Microbiology, Psychology, Statistics, Human Anatomy, and Physiology.

 At Ameritech, all required coursework is built in to our curriculum, which means there are no direct entry MSN prerequisites for enrollment.
 It’s just that – direct.
 Your prior Bachelor’s degree in a non-nursing field is all you need to get started in a public health degree.
 Our MSN program’s focused curriculum offers industry-leading clinical skills training, simulation, and real-world clinical experiences required to enter the nursing profession.
 Even if you arrive with no background in healthcare, accelerated coursework will prepare you for endless opportunities in specialization and leadership.
 At the end of your program of study, you’ll be able to launch your nursing career with confidence.

 Do I Need a High GPA to Enter the Program?

 While we welcome all educational backgrounds, as a true Master’s level program, a low GPA is not sufficient for direct entry MSN programs.
 You must have earned a minimum of a 3.0 GPA with your bachelor’s degree in a non-nursing field.
 Your degree must also be awarded by an accredited institution recognized by the U.S. Department of Education.